 So I booked a flight from Buffalo to Washington, D.C., and lined-up meetings with acquaintances already working on the Hill to get more advice.

 While I greatly appreciated the time they gave me, I left most of my meetings with nothing more than a half-hearted slap on the back and “good luck” farewell.
 But that was preferable to the honest people who told me I’d never get a job on the Hill until I got Hill experience.
 (Then…how?)
 Even if I was lucky enough to get a job, I was told, I couldn’t expect anything more than an entry-level position.
-I left defeated.

 I like to think that I am a hard-worker and that any worthy goal is worth your blood, sweat, and tears, but all this was very disheartening.
 Quitting my job and moving to a new city without any income not only sounded unappealing, but irresponsible – especially when I had already had a job and tons of people around the country were struggling to find one.

 Besides sending out a few cover letters here and there, I slowly gave up on my dream and resigned myself to staying in my current job for the unforeseeable future.
+It’s about letting go, and letting God work.

 Months went by and I was near my breaking point.
 I was frustrated in my current job and there was a strong possibility the company would go under anyway.
 Fortunately, God had other plans.